“Customer service is an opportunity to eixceed your customer’s expectations.” – John Jantsch

 Omnichannel empower all channels and all agents with the information they need to handle a customer query- a chatbot falls under this requirement.
 Train your chatbot by uploading an extensive knowledge base that covers policies and your most frequently asked questions.

 Also, remember to monitor your chatbot regularly.
 You may discover the emergence of new frequently asked questions.
 Train chatbots to answer customer queries Or if they’re too complex, use your chatbot to acknowledge your customer’s distress and convey that a live agent will get back to them shortly to resolve the query.
 Otherwise, a customer will gladly fall into the arms of a competitor if their needs aren’t addressed.

 Consistency is key

 Customers, without knowing what it means to be omnichannel, expect omnichannel experiences.
 If I ask a question on a web channel, and send a message on WhatsApp regarding the same question, I expect the agent to know what I’m talking about.
-I also expect to be talked in the same tone.
+I also expect to be talked in the same tone which is where a company style guide comes in handy.

 The key is to make your messaging as consistent as possible to truly deliver a unified, frictionless experience.
 Look for talent that can help unify your messaging for both omnichannel marketing and for customer communication across all boards.
 But remember that while it is important to unify your messaging, your goal must always be to make sure your content connects with your audience, otherwise, that’s another purchase out of the window.

 The power of one-view

 Currently, a lot of companies opt for multiple platforms to carry out different tasks.
 Transparency and connectivity are the key issues they face .
 For omnichannel to work effectively, it has to be seamless.
 Multiple platforms cause friction, that’s why it’s so important to use a one-view platform that’s flexible enough to support integrations with other platforms.